 Where do dreams come from?
 Many philosophers, psychiatrists, and other experts, as well as everyday people, have made conjectures about the sources of our night visions.
 But they remain a mystery.

 Some dreams are obvious, of course.
 We’ve all experienced dreams that are clearly relevant to what’s going on in our lives or dreams that are some reflection of the past.
 Some people claim they’ve dreamed events before they actually happened — precognitive dreams that allow a dreamer to peer into the future.

 Some of us remember every single dream we have.
 A few of us may even take time to jot down our dreams in a dream journal.
 Others cannot remember any of their dreams and will claim they don’t dream at all.
 There are those whose dreams are so vivid that they are induced into sleepwalking, and there are those whose dreams carry the essences of their greatest fears — nightmares.

-Some dreamers are so attuned to their dreams that they can actually control a dream while they are having it (this is called lucid dreaming).
+Some dreamers are so attuned to their dreams that they can actually control a dream while they are having it, which is called lucid dreaming.
 They decide to fly in a dream, and they are off, soaring through the dream-sky.

 Dreaming for Inspiration

 Dreams may unlock mysteries, answer questions, or give us new insights.
-They inform artists’ work, help scientists solve complex problems, and they give writers plenty of fodder for fiction and poetry.
+They inform artists’ work, help scientists solve complex problems, and give writers plenty of fodder for fiction and poetry.

 Dreams can even provide the answers to complex technical or scientific problems.
-Sewing machine inventor Elias Howe was having trouble figuring out how the needle on his machine would work, until one night he had a dream in which he was imprisoned by a group of natives, who were dancing around him and holding spears that had holes near their tips.
-This image finally gave Howe the idea he needed to make his invention work: a needle with a hole at the tip, which was designed much like those natives’ spears.
+Sewing machine inventor Elias Howe was having trouble figuring out how the needle on his machine would work, until one night he had a dream in which he was imprisoned by a group of people who were dancing around him and holding spears that had holes near their tips.
+This image finally gave Howe the idea he needed to make his invention work: a needle with a hole at the tip, which was designed much like those spears.

 Journal Prompts and Dreams